awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. In the **Inbound rules** section, choose **Add rule**\.

    1. Set the following values for your new inbound rule to allow MySQL traffic on port 3306 from your Amazon EC2 instance\.
-If you do this, you can connect from your web server to your DB instance to store and retrieve data from your web application to your database\.
+If you do this, you can connect from your web server to your DB instance\.
+By doing so, you can store and retrieve data from your web application to your database\.
       + **Type:** **MySQL/Aurora**
       + **Source:** The identifier of the **tutorial\-securitygroup** security group that you created previously in this tutorial, for example: **sg\-9edd5cfb**\.